-This investor presentation (this "Presentation") has been produced by PHM Group Holding Oyj (the "Issuer", and together with its direct and indirect subsidiaries from time to time, the "Group") solely for information purpose in connection with the Issuer's intention to acquire the entire share capital of Sefbo Holding AS (the "Target") (the "Transaction") and may not be reproduced or redistributed in whole or in part to any other person.
+This investor presentation (this "Presentation") has been produced by PHM Group Holding Oyj (the "Issuer", and together with its direct and indirect subsidiaries from time to time, the "Group") solely for use in connection with the contemplated offering of subsequent notes (the "Subsequent Notes") by the Issuer under the same terms and conditions and on substantially the same terms as the outstanding EUR 125,000,000 senior secured floating rate notes issued by the Issuer (together the "Notes") for the purpose of part funding the acquisition of the entire share capital of Sefbo Holding AS (the "Target") (the "Transaction") and may not be reproduced or redistributed in whole or in part to any other person.
 The joint bookrunners for the Transaction are Nordea Bank Abp and Pareto Securities AS (the "Joint Bookrunners").
 This Presentation is for information purposes only and does not in itself constitute an offer to sell or a solicitation of an offer to buy any of the Notes.
 By attending a meeting where this Presentation is presented or by reading this Presentation slides, you agree to be bound by the following terms, conditions and limitations.